jungho/k8s-crds/website-kubebuilder/README.md

 ### Running the Controller locally

+Open up a terminal and run the following commands from within the root of your Kubebuilder project.

 ```bash
 make install #This will install the CRD on the cluster
 make run #this will start up the controller locally and output logs to the terminal